-Bobby Chesney is the Charles I. Francis Professor in Law and Associate Dean for Academic Affairs at the University of Texas School of Law, a Distinguished Scholar of the Robert S. Strauss Center for International Security and Law.
-In 2009, Professor Chesney served in the Justice Department in connection with the Detention Policy Task Force created by Executive Order 13493, and he also previously served the Intelligence Community as an associate member of the Intelligence Science Board and as a member of the Advanced Technology Board.
-In addition to his current positions at the University of Texas, he is a non-resident Senior Fellow of the Brookings Institution, a member of the American Bar Association's Standing Committee on Law and National Security, a senior editor for the Journal of National Security Law & Policy, a term member of the Council on Foreign Relations, and a member of the American Law Institute.
-He is a past chair of Section on National Security Law of the Association of American Law Schools (as well as the AALS Section on New Law Teachers).
+Bobby Chesney is the Charles I. Francis Professor in Law and Associate Dean for Academic Affairs at the University of Texas School of Law.
+In addition, he is the Director-Designate of the Robert S. Strauss Center for International Security and Law.
+In 2009, Professor Chesney served in the Justice Department in connection with the Detention Policy Task Force created by Executive Order 13493.
+He also previously served the Intelligence Community as an associate member of the Intelligence Science Board and as a member of the Advanced Technology Board.
+In addition to his current positions at the University of Texas, he is a non-resident Senior Fellow of the Brookings Institution, a member of the American Law Institute, a senior editor for the Journal of National Security Law & Policy, and a past chair of Section on National Security Law of the Association of American Law Schools (as well as of the AALS Section on New Law Teachers).
 He is a co-founder and contributor to www.lawfareblog.com, the leading source for analysis, commentary, and news relating to law and national security.
 Professor Chesney's scholarship focuses on U.S. national security policies and institutions, encompassing both domestic and international law issues.
-Among other things, he has written about military detention, the use of lethal force, civilian criminal prosecution in terrorism-related cases, and civil litigation involving the state secrets privilege, and the convergence of functions across the military and the Intelligence Community.
-Pending projects include two books under contract with Oxford University Press (one that places the legal debates of the post-9/11 period in long-term historical context, and the other examining the judicial role in national security affairs).
+Among other things, he has written about military detention, the use of lethal force, civilian criminal prosecution in terrorism-related cases, civil litigation involving the state secrets privilege, and the convergence of functions across the military and the Intelligence Community.
+Pending projects include two books under contract with Oxford University Press (one that places the legal debates of the post-9/11 period in long-term historical context, and the other examining the evolving judicial role in national security affairs).
 Professor Chesney's articles may be downloaded from SSRN here.

 Professor Chesney has taught a variety of courses over the years, including Constitutional Law, National Security Law, Evidence, Civil Procedure, and an array of security-related seminars.
 During the 2013-14 academic year, he will be teaching Constitutional Law I during the fall semester, and in the spring will be teaching both National Security Law and The Law of Armed Conflict.
 The syllabus for Con Law I will be posted shortly.
 In the meantime, if you are curious, you can see the links to some of his earlier courses below: The syllabus for Professor Chesney's Con Law class for fall 2012 is posted here.
 Note that this document also contains the link to get to the class policies for that course.
 The Fall 2012 National Security Law syllabus is here.
 Older material: For my spring 2012 seminar ("Terrorism: History, Law, and Policy"), click here.
 For my spring 2011 seminar Law, National Security, and the Courts, click here.